Labor Cost Calculator

 Can I use it to compare internal staffing scenarios?

 Yes.
-The calculator works well for rough comparisons between different salary levels, contribution assumptions and working-time setups.
+The calculator works well for rough comparisons between different salary levels, labor-cost surcharge assumptions and working-time setups.